afontainec/chinchay-docs/docs/docs/hateoas.md

  Lets explain a bit the method `addLink(name, url, type)`

 * **name**: the name defines a human-readable name for that link.
-It will be assign to property `rel`.
+It will be assigned to property `rel`.
 * **url**: Is the url of the given link.
-It is assign to the property `href`.
+It is assigned to the property `href`.
 Note that variables can be passed for the url.
-For instanse the self url is given an `:id` which is then replaced by the corresponding id.
+For instance the self url is given an `:id` which is then replaced by the corresponding id.
 * **type**: The http verb.
-It will be assing to the property `type`.
+It will be assigned to the property `type`.

 ## get

-Lets look now when and how are this links added to each response.
+Let's look now when and how are these links added to each response.
 If we look the create function we see the the `links` property is added to the `json.data` which is the send as the response:

 ```javascript
 const create = (req, res) => {